 Earning extra money in any given month doesn’t require getting a part-time job.
 In fact, you don’t even have to go out of your way to add to your monthly income.
 You can take your existing skills and the things you already have lying around the house and turn them into a nice chunk of change by the end of the month.

 So, whether you’re looking to pay down debt, need a little boost to pay a bill, or simply want to add some bank to your emergency fund, here are five practical ways to earn $500 (or more!) this month.

 1. Sell Your Skills

 What are you good at?
 No matter your skills or talents, someone is willing to pay you for them.
-On popular freelance marketplaces, like Freelancer, Upwork, and Guru, you can sign up and starting bidding on projects that are perfectly suited to your skills and interests.
+On popular freelance marketplaces like Freelancer, Upwork, and Guru, you can sign up and start bidding on projects that are perfectly suited to your skills and interests.
 You have complete control over your earnings and can work as much or as little as you’d like.

 The skills or services you sell are entirely up to you.
 Some of the most popular offerings include content writing, web design, social media management, and graphic design.
 These are just a small sample of popular ideas but, really, you’re only limited by what you’re willing to work on.